caominhnguyen05/tickets_management_api/README.md

 ```

 ## API Endpoints test with Postman
-I have manually added an event record in the the SQLite database which I use for the tickets endpoints.
+I have manually added an event record in the the SQLite database which I use in the dndpoints below.
 ### POST /tickets
 Creates a new ticket.
 ![alt text](image.png)